 If you live in New York City – this is not really for you.
 You know every nook, every corner, every speakeasy and every power breakfast spot, don’t you?
 Well, you should.
 If you don’t live in New York City though, and you have 48 hours in town into which you’re packing in both business and pleasure, read on.

 As regular HB members will know, whilst we’re based in London, we are regularly state-side with our US family – a large slug of whom are in Manhattan.
-Over the years we’ve developed a great knowledge of how to do the big apple on the fly so here is a potted guide of what to hit up in 2018.
+Over the years we’ve developed a great knowledge of how to do the big apple on the fly so here is a potted guide of what to hit up.
 Disclaimer – past performance is no indication of future returns.
 Bars move, restaurants close down and we’ll be damned if we can remember how to get into that speakeasy we found post-HedgeBrunch December 2016 – we’re still looking!

 You’re not short of options with hotels in NYC, of course, but we recently stayed at The Moxy “Times Square” and had a blast.
 Thankfully it’s not actually in or overlooking Times Square, that would be a bit much, it’s just a short hop down to West 36th and 7th Avenue but very much still in the beating heart of central Manhattan.
 The Moxy is a new breed of hotel – squarley aimed at the young and young at heart.
 You don’t come here to kick back and relax in peace, you don’t come for the spa and you don’t come here for your honeymoon.
 You come here for one reason – to be engrossed in the glorious, enlivening, exhilarating and electrifying epicentre of New-York-Goddam-City.
 Check it out – rooms are small but comfy and oh-so-very-cool and the hotel is packed with so much it feels the island has been condensed into one spot just for you.
 There’s 24/7 fun to be had here for sure, but, equally, it’s a very convenient spot if you’re bouncing around Midtown for meetings all day – the fun will be there when you’re done!